mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 ```

 # Open AI

+### Tekst do GPT
+Could you generate practice (not test) sample questions for RHCSA that I can resolve on my local machine?
+Please be specific about it, f.e "Create vdo volume from 5GiB patition" or "Create user assigned to testgrup with specific uid"
+You could ask me to use selinux,vdo or any other linux service.

 ## 1.
 Create a new logical volume named "lvol1" with a size of 1GB in the volume group "vg01".